 Sweet potato biscuits make an amazingly perfect Fall breakfast that you simply must make.
 If you’re worried about tackling biscuits because you think the process is intimidating, don’t worry because I’ve been too (even though my Big Mama is the queen of biscuit making).

-I have heard the results turn out like bricks (been there, done that).
-I think with a little practice and a “can do” attitude, you can get your biscuit game up.
-This recipe is a great place to start.
+Maybe you think you will end up with results that turn out like bricks (been there, done that), but I think with a little practice and a “can do” attitude, you can get your biscuit game up.

 How to Make Sweet Potato Biscuits Recipe

 This recipe for sweet potato biscuits is pretty foolproof.
 The dough comes together effortlessly and has a great flavor and flakiness which may make you wonder how in the world you were responsible for it since it took little to no time to create.

 - Combine the sweet potato, sugar, egg, and melted butter in a medium bowl.
 Beat the mixture with a fork until smooth.
 Add the milk, stir to combine, and then set the mixture aside.

 - Stir together the self-rising flour, baking powder, cinnamon, and nutmeg in a large mixing bowl.

 - Cut in the shortening until it resembles coarse crumbs.
 Once you’ve achieved the right texture, make a well in the center of the mixture.

 - Add the sweet potato mixture and stir just until combined.

 - Turn out the biscuit mixture onto a well-floured surface and knead gently for 10 to 12 strokes.
 Don’t overdo it.